ASNA/SunFarm/docs/enhancements-affecting-logic.md

         }
 ```
 >Note: the value *14* was replaced by *SFLC_SubfilePage* symbol.

-## In the Business Logic
-There are two places in **CUSTINQ** where the hard-coded value *14* (representing the records to write to the subfile) is used.

-We define a constant symbol, and use it in two places so we can adjust that number to twenty *(and make it easy to adjust it in a single place to any other value we may want)*.

 ## In the Website Layout
 To expand the number of records that need to be displayed in the Subfile controller, we need to affect two files: